ostenloo/rusty-graph-coloring/README.md

 # Benchmarks

-Running Benchmarks will require Rust to be installed (I was having issues and was too lazy to figure out a way to make it work, though it is possible).
+Running Benchmarks will require Rust to be installed.
 Benchmarks are controlled through command line arguments.
 The commands are

 | Base Command            | Command | Directory | Arg[3]   | Arg[4]  | Arg[5]  |
 |-------------------------|---------|-----------|----------|---------|---------|